 Slow Cooker Creamed Corn may sound like a funny recipe to include in August (still can’t believe it is August already!) but it is perfect all year round.
-We enjoy the recipe as often as we can and I always appreciate not having to remember to check the oven/skillet/microwave/any other cooking device because all the magic is in the slow cooker.
+We enjoy the recipe as often as we can and I always appreciate not having to remember to check the oven/skillet/microwave/any other cooking device because all the magic in this creamed corn is in the slow cooker.

-But Sabrina, seriously in the Summer?
+But Sabrina, seriously, creamed corn in the Summer?
 YES!
 Some awesome ways to enjoy Slow Cooker Creamed Corn:

 - In the summer!
 Do you want to stand in front of a hot stove right now or open a hot oven door?
 I sure don’t!
-And this is the perfect side to anything you’ve got going on the grill!
-Plus…even better do you have fresh summery sweet corn you can use?
+And this creamed corn is the perfect side to anything you’ve got going on the grill!
+Plus…even better, do you have fresh summery sweet corn you can use?

 - During the holidays!
-Hands down, this recipe is a LIFESAVER during the holidays.
+Hands down, this crock pot creamed corn is a LIFESAVER during the holidays.
 If I have ever catered an event for you or you’ve ever been to our home for the holidays you know it looks like a buffet of foods.
-To me that means four things on my stovetop both ovens in FULL use and possibly even my steamer and or ice cream maker.
-Basically my kitchen is busting at the seams.
-Enter this slow cooker recipe!
-I LOVE it, it works on its own and I usually make a triple batch because it is so popular people look like they came for the corn and had a bit of everything else!
+To me, that means four things on my stovetop, both ovens in FULL use and possibly even my steamer and or ice cream maker.
+Basically, my kitchen is bursting at the seams.
+Enter this slow cooker creamed corn!
+I LOVE it, it works on its own and I usually make a triple batch because it is so popular people look like they came for the creamed corn and had a bit of everything else!

 - Did I mention the holidays?
 It is worth noting calories officially don’t count in the months of October, November and December.
 Any doctors want to agree with me on this one? 😉

 - Office Party?
-Add all the ingredients right before you leave for the office, then plug it in to cook away while everyone is working in the morning.
-Right around lunch time it will be FRESH and ready to be eaten!
+Add all the slow cooker creamed corn ingredients right before you leave for the office, then plug it in to cook away while everyone is working in the morning.
+Right around lunchtime it will be FRESH and ready to be eaten!
 No bringing the savory dish warmed up in the microwave!

 The best thing about this Slow Cooker Creamed Corn is that it makes the perfect BASIC recipe for your arsenal, but you can totally mix things up and have it taste completely different too!

-Some awesome flavor alternatives for you to enjoy:
+Some awesome flavor alternatives for creamed corn you may enjoy: